ObviousInRetrospect/GenPinoutSVG/README.md

 This repository contains a program to produce pinout SVG files from a CSV file source file of pin definitions and other graphical/format commands.

+## Changes in this fork
-Note: this fork introduces support for | within a field to split the contents into multiple boxes of the same style.
+* support for | within a field to split the contents into multiple boxes of the same style.
+* CHIP45 command which is identical to box except the result is rotated 45 degrees.
+This is likley to change in the future.
+The purpose of this command is to draw a square chip with pins on 4 sides at an angle.

 This program was inspired by [Graphical Datasheets](https://github.com/sparkfun/Graphical_Datasheets)